pguyot/Einstein/BUILDING.md

 ### Prerequisites

-Install Xcode and Xcode's command line tools
+Install Xcode and Xcode's command line tools.
+Install the current version of CMake from https://cmake.org .

 ### FLTK